 The conversation hour gives you the occasion to get together with other people interested in Russian language and culture and to meet with graduate students and professors from the Slavic Department for informal conversation in Russian every other week at Espresso Royale on Goodwin Ave.
 All levels are welcome and, of course, no grades!

 Our classes are also oriented towards students interested in developing their business vocabulary.
 There is a wide variety of jobs out there that require knowledge of Russian.
-Why not be ready for one of them!
-If you want to see some examples consult the Russian job folder in 3080 FLB.
+The diversity of opportunities may surprise you.
 Have a look at what some of our former majors are saying about the careers Russian has opened to them.

 Check out the following resources to find out more about Russia:

 - The Face of Russia (PBS)